 Starting to blog again.
-Hopefully this will turn into video to post.
+Hopefully, this will turn into a video to post.

 I have been looking into Loving Yourself…as referenced in the Bible verse “Love your neighbor as yourself.”

-So what is harder, loving yourself or your neighbor….good question.
+So what is harder, loving yourself or your neighbor…. a good question.
 Doesn’t seem like either is “easy” or that we even want to do it.
-Loving our noise making, property crossing, and dirty neighbor is not something we want to do…and sitting down and seeing what we love about ourselves is not something we care to take the time to do.
+Loving our noise-making, property crossing, and dirty neighbor is not something we want to do…and sitting down and seeing what we love about ourselves is not something we care to take the time to do.
 Maybe we are afraid of what we will find…maybe we will realize that there isn’t much there to love.

 We might find that we are liars and unaccountable in almost everything we do…and that is not easy to deal with.
-And we are very good at seeing all the other negative things which doesn’t lend itself to Loving Oneself either.
+And we are very good at seeing all the other negative things which don’t lend themselves to Loving Oneself either.

 Probably…most likely…for sure!!!